justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; My approach to Catan directly builds on the research discussed above.
 I trained a residual neural network to predict whether a given player will finish first, second, or third; this is done using a TD-method combined with a simplified MCTS algorithm.
 I tested this approach in two settings: (1) with the board tiles and numbers fixed and (2) without the board fixed.
 In both trials, I disabled player-to-player trading, and I hope to train a model which can trade in the future.

 &emsp; In case (1), I trained a network which won each game in an average of 74 dice rolls.
 This is comparable to other analyses of Catan, which suggest the average number of rolls to win being in the range 60–70; for instance, https://www.alexcates.com/post/board-game-breakdown-settlers-of-catan-the-basics counted an average of 71 rolls in a four person game.
 The slight increase in number of rolls could be attributed to disabling player-to-player trading.
 I also found that, by personally playing my model, it was better than an amature player, but the network still struggled with late game strategy.
+It seems capable of occasionally winning, albeit not at a high rate.

 &emsp; In case (2), I am currently training the network.
 At the moment, it wins each game in 106 dice rolls.